 My favorite cocktail in all of Jamaica is the Bob Marley cocktail and usually the first one that I order when I arrive, but there are so many great drinks here, that I order different ones on different days!

 Bob Marley – a three-layered liquor drink of equal parts strawberry syrup, crème de banana, and crème de menthe mixed with some overproof rum in order to float atop the heavier alcohol below.
-They also make this as a shot!
+They also make it in a shot glass!

 The Jamaican Bobsled -This drink has vodka or rum with banana schnapps